carlosamarto/carlosamarto/README.md

 # 📕 About

-I am a Front-End Developer with two years of experience in this field, using technologies like React, JavaScript, and CSS.
-I specialize in these technologies while continually improving and learning new things such as Next.js, TypeScript, Tailwind CSS, etc.

-In my experience, I have good communication with the team, strong individual performance, and I always contribute whenever possible. 💻✨
+I specialize in the Front-End area, with experience in designing and developing web components and pages using the latest technologies such as React, Next.js, Node.js, JavaScript, TypeScript, and CSS.
+Additionally, I occasionally work on projects involving WordPress.
+I am always seeking opportunities to learn and improve, both in my individual work and within teams. 💻✨

 ## 📌 Pinned Repositories